m0r4k/bitcore-node-sparks/README.md

 ```

 Start with `./bin/sparkscore-node start` to first generate a ~/.sparkscore/sparkscore-node.json file.
-Append this file with `"@sparksevo/insight-ui-sparks"` and `"@sparksevo/insight-api-sparks"` in the services array.
+Append this file with `"insight-ui-sparks"` and `"insight-api-sparks"` in the services array.

 ## Contributing